-We are the National Human Rights Institution (NHRI) of the Philippines.
-We are an independent office created under the 1987 Philippine Constitution and established on May 5, 1987 by virtue of Executive Order No. 163.
+The Commission on Human Rights (CHR) is an independent National Human Rights Institution (NHRI) created under the 1987 Philippine Constitution, established on 05 May 1987 by virtue of Executive Order No. 163.

 Who We Serve

-We work in partnership with all national government agencies and instrumentalities within the Executive, Legislature and Judiciary, independent constitutional commissions, Local Government Units, government-owned and controlled corporations, state universities and colleges, civil society groups.
+It works in partnership with all national government agencies, independent constitutional commissions, local government units, government-owned and controlled corporations, educational institutions, and civil society groups.

 Symbolism of the Logo of the Commission on Human Rights

-The logo consists of a circle which is divided into two (2) equal parts signifying “equality” in consonance with the principle that “All men shall be equal before the law” and represents the two-fold mandate of the CHR that is “the promotion and protection of human rights”, a dove bearing an olive branch signifying “peace” and a pair of scales symbolizing “justice”.
+The logo consists of a circle divided into two equal parts signifying equality in consonance with the principle that “All [human beings] shall be equal before the law” and representing the two-fold mandate of the CHR to advance “the promotion and protection of human rights”.
+The dove bearing an olive branch signifies peace, and a pair of scales symbolizes justice.

-The left side of the logo is rendered in “sky blue” which connotes “the right to advance ones well-being and social, mental and physical development”.
-The right side in “gold is “to spur public awareness of the value of human dignity and the inalienable right to exercise human rights and liberties”.
+The left side of the logo in sky blue connotes “the right to advance one’s well-being and social, mental, and physical development”.
+The right side in gold expresses the need “to spur public awareness of the value of human dignity and the inalienable right to exercise human rights and liberties”.